Mahlab is an aromatic spice derived from the kernel of wild cherry seeds. It has been used for centuries in the Middle East and surrounding areas.

 - It has a vasodilating effect.

-How to use: In confectionery, 1½ teaspoon of mahlep powder is usually used per kilo of flour.
+How to use: Break as many mahlab seeds as you need in the mortar.
+Usually 1½ teaspoon of mahlep powder is used per kilo of flour.